sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 ## Task 4: Understanding the results

-In this task, we delve into comprehending the outcomes of secret scanning.
+In this task, we delved into comprehending the outcomes of secret scanning.

 1. We navigated through the repository's findings and demonstrated how secret scanning identifies potential vulnerabilities, followed by a practical demonstration of adding a GitHub Personal Access Token (PAT) to the codebase to exemplify active secret detection.

-1. After identifying active secrets, we discuss the significance of validity checks in prioritizing remediation efforts.
+1. After identifying active secrets, we discussed the significance of validity checks in prioritizing remediation efforts.

-1. Next, we enable push protection in the **ghas-bootcamp-javascript** repository and simulate attempting to push a new secret.
+1. Next, we enabled push protection in the **ghas-bootcamp-javascript** repository and simulated attempting to push a new secret.

 1. We created custom secret patterns to uncover specific types of sensitive information.